-5. Serial dilution culture technique: This method is used mainly for the isolation of phytoflagellates (Sournia, 1971).
-In this method, mainly 5 dilution steps (the inocula corresponding to 1, $10^{-1}$ , $10^{-2}$ , $10^{-3}$ and $10^{-4}$ or 4 steps - 0.001, 0.01, 0.1 and 1 ml) are involved for the isolation of the required species.
+are involved for the isolation of the required species.
 For the serial dilution technique, nearly 25 culture tubes (15 ml) are required.
-After filtering the seawater through 10-20 micron sieve, the filtrate has to be inoculated to five series of culture tubes in various concentrations.
-This has to be kept under sufficient light (1000 lux) with uniform temperature (25°C) conditions.
-After 15 days, some discolouration can be seen in the culture tubes, due to the growth of micro-algae.
-Further purification of this culture can be done by sub-culturing it in 500 ml or one litre conical culture flasks.
-Once the culture is fully purified, it can be transferred into 3 or 4 litre Haufkin culture flasks and maintained as stock culture.
-After the isolation of the required organisms in culture tubes, it may be sub-cultured again in few 50 ml test tubes.
-These test tubes are the base from which the algal food started producing and from where the continuous supply of non-contaminated algal feed is obtained for the operation of the largescale culture systems.
-Once the system is started, the test tube culture can be transferred to small culture flasks and to bigger flasks by adding 3-5 ml of the stock culture.
+After filtering the seawater through a 10-20 micron sieve, the filtrate has to be inoculated into five series of culture tubes in various concentrations.
+This has to be kept under sufficient light (1000 lux) with uniform temperature (25 °C) conditions.
+After 15 days, some discolouration can be seen in the culture tubes, due to the growth of microalgae.
+Further purification of this culture can be done by sub-culturing it in 500 ml or one-litre conical culture flasks.
+Once the culture is fully purified, it can be transferred into 3 or 4-litre Haufkin culture flasks and maintained as stock culture.
+After the isolation of the required organisms in culture tubes, they may be sub-cultured again in a few 50 ml test tubes.
+These test tubes are the base from which the algal food starts producing and from where the continuous supply of non-contaminated algal feed is obtained for the operation of the large-scale culture systems.
+Once the system is started, the test tube culture can be transferred to small culture flasks and bigger flasks by adding 3-5 ml of the stock culture.
 Therefore every two weeks a new set of 10 test tubes for each species should be inoculated from the previous set.
-The filtration of water and medium enrichment should be done not earlier than 3 days, prior to inoculation.
+The filtration of water and medium enrichment should be done no earlier than 3 days, before inoculation.